If you’re new to red light therapy (RLT), you might be wondering:

 Therefore, red light has a lower frequency (around 430 terahertz), compared to blue light’s frequency of 750 terahertz.
 Here’s a look at how frequency relates to wavelength:

-Now, let’s take a closer look at red light vs near-infrared light.
+Now, let’s take a closer look at how far can red light therapy reach into the skin.

 Visible red light doesn’t penetrate the skin as deeply as NIR.
 In fact, it penetrates only about 1-2mm.
 Therefore, this type of red light is often used to treat the upper layers of the skin.

-These wavelengths (620-700nm) are ideal for addressing surface-level concerns:
+These red light therapy wavelengths (620-700nm) are ideal for addressing surface-level concerns:

-Exploring the Benefits of Red Light Therapy Wavelengths (630-850nm)
+Exploring the Benefits of Red Light Therapy Wavelengths (630-750nm)

 In terms of light therapy research, red light has been the most widely studied.
 This is mainly because it was first discovered in the 1960s and has been used since.
 However, other types of light therapies (including blue and green) are now being researched more.